MarkDing/IoT-Developer-Boot-Camp-Wiki/hardware/Layout-Desing-Guide.md

 </div>

 2. Connect the crystal case to the ground using many vias to avoid radiation of the ungrounded parts.
-Do not leave any metal unconnected and floating that may be an unwanted radiator.
+Do not leave any metal unconnected and float that may be an unwanted radiator.

 <p align="center">
   <img src="files/Layout-Design-Guide/crystal2.png">